So, what makes Beacon, New York, so special?

 Located in Duchess County, New York, Beacon is a lovely city that was named to commemorate the historic beacon fires that used to blaze forth from the summit of the Fishkill Mountains.

-In terms of getting to Beacon NY, you’re main three options are;
+In terms of getting to Beacon NY, your main three options are;

-Fly in: The closest airport is the ‘New York Stewart International Airport’ and it’s just across the river from Beacon NY – about a 20 minute drive from the city center.
+Fly in to Beacon, New York: The closest airport is the ‘New York Stewart International Airport’ and it’s just across the river from Beacon NY – about a 20 minute drive from the city center.
 If you’re coming in from out of state, this would be a great option.

-Once you decided how you’re getting here – it’s time to figure out what to do and how to spend your time in Beacon NY!
+Once you decided how you’re getting to Beacon, New York – it’s time to figure out what to do and how to spend your time in Beacon NY!